Osasere-David/Osasere-David.github.io/README.md

    → High profitability and uptime in Mizoram (100%) and Ladakh (93.8%), while Nagaland shows lower uptime (68.8%) despite strong margins.
    → Punjab and Assam are key states with large ATM volumes.

  **In Summary**

-   This ATM Transaction Dashboard provides comprehensive insights into revenue, costs, and operational efficiency.
+   This ATM Transactional Dashboard provides comprehensive insights into revenue, costs, and operationa efficiency.

-   Key takeaways:
+   Key takeaways: ~  Maintenance cost are well controlled relative to revenue.

-     ~ The ATM network maintains high uptime (92%) and strong profitability (60% margin).

 ~ Most ATMs fall within the above 30% margin range, reflecting effective management.
+~ The ATM Network maintains high uptime (92%) and strong profitability (60% margin).

-     ~ Regional focus could be placed on Nagaland and Meghalaya for uptime improvement.
+~  Regional focus could be placed on Nagaland and Meghalaya for uptime improvements.

-     ~ Maintenance costs are well controlled relative to revenue.
+ **Recommendations:**

+   ~ Investigate underperforming regions (Nagaland, Meghalaya) and improve maintenance or connectivity to boost uptime.

+   ~ Increase transaction incentives (cashback, offers) in low-traffic areas to improve utilization.

+   ~ Optimize maintenance contracts (AMC, VSAT) based on cost-to-revenue ratios to maintain profitability.

+   ~ Deploy predictive maintenance analytics to preempt downtimes and sustain the >90% uptime target.

+   ~ Expand ATM footprint in high-margin zones to leverage strong performance and customer engagement.

 **Dashboard Overview:**

 ![Dashboardthree](Dashboardthree.png)